harunoni/framework-zero/README.md

 Zero was designed with these goals in mind:

 1. MVC is the Application layer in a Domain Driven Design.
 This means that controllers should deal only with HTTP request and Response values.
 All business logic exists within the Domain Model.
-2. Controllers should be testable and rely on the Lucee type system:
+2. Controllers should be testable and rely on the Lucee type system.
+3. Easy RESTful & API Applications

+###MVC as the Appliation Layer

+###Testable Controllers

-..* Disuade use of "global" scopes like the RC (request context).
+..1.
+Disuade use of "global" scopes like the RC (request context).
 Controllers should receive certain value, and return certain values, for use by the views, thus:
-..* Use arguments of a controller function to check for existence of URL & FORM variables, and return specific variables for use by the views.
+..2.
+Use arguments of a controller function to check for existence of URL & FORM variables, and return specific variables for use by the views.
 Views should only have access to the values returned by the controller.

+###Easy RESTfull & API Applications